HadrienG2/nanowrimo/README.md

 # Get gh-pages up to speed with the latest and greatest in master
-PREVIOUS_BRANCH=`git rev-parse --abbrev-ref HEAD` git checkout --quiet gh-pages git merge --quiet -m "Updated to latest master changes"
+PREVIOUS_BRANCH=`git rev-parse --abbrev-ref HEAD` git checkout --quiet gh-pages git merge --quiet -m "Updated to latest master changes" master

 # Render the Asciidoc documents, keeping track of files we create
 # and adding them to the git staging area.